gneu42/Pre-Gates-Sensors/README.md

 # **Pre-Gates-Sensors**

-### **This is an alternative to the Cotton tail lite version.**
+### **This is an alternative to the pre-gate cottontail version.**

 <p align=center><img src="Images/Pre-gate-full.JPG" width="500" alt="Pre-gate.JPG"><img src="Images/Pregate&filament path.JPG" width="500" alt="Pre-gate.JPG"></p>

 **It is composed of:**
   * printed rail tha tis hooked up at th bottom of the ERCF V2 by 2 arms.
 This can also be a 2020 extrusion.
 The rail is designed for 13 gate + bypass, But can be cut in the slicer to the length needed.
+The bypass position can be anywhere.
   * the back side of the rail gives the possibility to hook up a small box that can receve a PI Pico in case the MCU does not have enough inputs for the Pre-Gate switches.
   * The back side of the rail gives also the possibility to attach the wires with tie wraps.
   * on top of the rail, comes the Pre_Gate sensor guides